redis/redis-om-node/README.md

 And that's it.

 Of course, Hashes and JSON are somewhat different data structures.
-Hashes are flat data structures with fields containing values.
+Hashes are flat with fields containing values.
 JSON documents, however, are trees and can have depth and—most excitingly—can be nested.
 This difference is reflected in how Redis OM maps data to entities and how you configure your Schema.

 #### Configuring JSON

-When you store your entities as JSON, the path to the properties in your JSON document and your JavaScript object default to the name of your field in the schema.
+When you store your entities as JSON, the path to the properties in your JSON document and your JavaScript object default to the name of your property in the schema.
 In the above example, this would result in a document that looks like this:

 ```json
 {